selectL-L/Sancho/BUILD.md

 ## Why `build.py`?

-We use a Python script instead of a static `.spec` file or command-line arguments because Sancho uses a dynamic plugin system.
+We use a Python script instead of a static `.spec` file or command-line arguments because this bot uses a dynamic plugin system.

 -   **Dynamic Cogs**: The bot loads commands from the `cogs/` folder at runtime.
 PyInstaller cannot detect these automatically. `build.py` scans this folder and ensures every file is included in the build, so you don't have to manually update a config file every time you add a new feature.
 -   **Automation**: It handles the complex arguments required for PyInstaller, ensuring a consistent build every time.